cbg-ethz/QuasiFit/README.md

 * **Linux**: `quasifit-linux-static-amd64`

-  You will require a distribution having _at least_ glibc 2.3.2.
+  You will require a 64-bit distribution having _at least_ glibc 2.3.2.
 Any distribution from the past 10 years should work.
   The linux binary was built on Debian Etch 4.0r9 64-bit.

 * **Mac**: `quasifit-mac-static-amd64`

-  You will require at least Mac OS X 10.6.8.
+  You will require at least Mac OS X 10.4.11 running on a 64-bit Mac.

 QuasiFit was built on both platforms with GSL 1.16 and Boost 1.55 with GCC 4.8.2 on -O2 optimizations.
 The main code (including Eigen) was compiled with -O3 optimizations.
-All libraries, including the C++ runtime libraries, have been linked statically to produce a binary that has **no external dependencies**.
+All libraries, including the C++ runtime libraries, have been linked statically to produce a binary that has **no external dependencies**, in other words, they are directly useable.

 All static binaries are part of the main source tarball and can be found in the directory `binaries/` of the uncompressed `quasifit-0.1/` directory.
 Additionally, all binaries can also be downloaded from the main git tree for the most recent release.